 Leading paper and packaging supplier highlights collaborative results in annual report

 BOSTON, May 6, 2020 /3BL Media/ – Sappi North America, Inc., a leading producer and supplier of diversified paper, packaging products and dissolving pulp, today released its 2019 Sustainability Report, illustrating the bright future for sustainability within the company.

 On the program’s 20th anniversary, 11 projects receive funds for social impact campaigns

-BOSTON, September 6, 2018/3BL Media/ — Sappi North America, Inc., a leading producer and supplier of diversified paper and packaging products, today announced the recipients of its 19th annual Ideas that Matter grant program, which provides funds to support the production and distribution of printed social impact projects proposed by designer applicants.
+BOSTON, September 26, 2019 /3BL Media/ — Sappi North America, Inc., a leading producer and supplier of diversified paper and packaging products, today announced the 2019 recipients of its annual Ideas that Matter grant program.
+Celebrating its 20th year, the program provides funding to support the production and distribution of social impact print projects with integrated campaigns.